 The record does demonstrate that Congressman Ryan and his staff members were clearly advised that the presence of concerned relatives might cause friction with Jonestown about access.

 The Crimmins Report really doesn’t analyze why the State Department ignored the suicide threats.
 In fact, its omissions reveal more than its contents.
 For example, the report never mentions the Guyana Desk Officer by name.
-Although Frank Tumminia held the post until July 1978 and should have been a key contact in the department, the report fails to study his role in any depth.
+Although Frank Tumminia held the post until July 1978 and should have been a key contact in the State Department, the report fails to study his role in any depth.
 And even though the document states that Embassy relations with Peoples Temple “declined” with the arrival of Deputy Chief of Mission Richard Dwyer in May 1978, it doesn’t explain why.
 The Crimmins Report does not mention the awareness the Embassy had of the content of Temple radio communications.
 It doesn’t mention the Embassy’s additional intelligence about the church’s contacts with foreign governments.
 Finally, the Crimmins Report does not discuss the actions of Embassy officers on November 18.

 Instead of answering some of the questions these issues raised, John Hugh Crimmins and Stanley S. Carpenter, authors of the report, attacked both the Freedom of Information and the Privacy Acts.
 They recommended “the necessity and practicality of seeking amendment to the two statutes.”
 These statutory “constraints,” coupled with First Amendment protection of freedom of religion, obliged the State Department and the Embassy